reactioncommerce/reaction-docs/website/versioned_docs/version-2.0.0/installation-reaction-platform.md

 docker-compose run --rm web yarn install
 ```

-4. You are nwo ready to start the upgraded Reaction.
+4. You are now ready to start the upgraded Reaction.
 Run this command to bootstrap and start all of the services:

 ```sh
 cd reaction-platform